spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/customer-login-by-token-overview.md

 Most modern e-commerce applications let customers log in by token or, in other words, they support token-based authentication.
 They do so for several good reasons:

 * Tokens are stateless: They are stored on the client side and already contain all the information they need for authentication.
-No session information on the server is great for scaling your application.
+No session information about the server is great for scaling your application.

 * Tokens are secure: Tokens (not cookies) are sent on every request, which helps to prevent attacks.
 Since the session is not stored, there is no session-based information that could be manipulated.